Gamble Plantation Historic State Park: History

 Tabby is a less permanent construction material than brick; and by 1902, the house and columns were deteriorating badly.
 In 1923 the Judah P. Benjamin Chapter of the United Daughters of the Confederacy (UDC) began to raise money to rescue the home from destruction.
 By 1925 they had bought the house and 16 acres; they donated the property to the state for preservation as a memorial to Judah Benjamin.
 The state completed restoration of the house in 1927.
 The UDC arranged in 1937 for the installation of a memorial plaque to honor the service of Judah Philip Benjamin to the Confederacy.
 He served as Attorney General, Secretary of War, and Secretary of State to President Jefferson Davis.
 Today, the mansion is furnished in the style of a successful mid-19th century plantation home.

-In January 2010, Janet Snyder Matthews, an historian at the University of Florida and the former associate director of the National Park Service, led a working seminar at the plantation.
+In January 2010, Janet Snyder Matthews, a historian at the University of Florida and the former associate director of the National Park Service, led a working seminar at the plantation.
 Her goal was for students to develop scholarly documentation on the plantation and its occupants, with a goal of upgrading the plantation's historic designation to reflect its significance, perhaps to that of a National Historic Landmark.